 Google has added yet another app to its ever-growing line of apps under the Next Billion User initiative.
 Called “Datally” (De Talli – Hindi for High Five or, even perhaps, a tally of data), the new Android application offers the user more granular control over their mobile data usage.

 For starters, Datally shows how much bandwidth each and every app on your phone is consuming.
 Supplementing this feature is a nifty chat-head style bubble that pops up whenever an Internet-connected app is active and displays in real-time the amount of data being drained during the particular session.
-However, the most stand out trait of Datally is its ability to completely block an app from using mobile data.
-This is something which has not been available natively unless you have a phone running Android Nougat or above.
+However, the most stand-out trait of Datally is its ability to completely block an app from using mobile data.
+This is something that has not been available natively unless you have a phone running Android Nougat or above.

-Moreover, there’s a “Data Saver” mode for both WiFi and mobile data which requires enabling a VPN like Opera’s Max app.
+Moreover, there’s a “Data Saver” mode for both WiFi and mobile data, which requires enabling a VPN like Opera’s Max app.
 Datally also offers detailed statistics and insights on your previous sessions.
-Lastly, Datally scrutinizes your surroundings for open public Wi-Fis and lays them out under a dedicated tab on the app.
+Lastly, Datally scrutinizes your surroundings for open public Wi-Fi and lays them out under a dedicated tab on the app.
 In addition to that, users can rate these networks so that others can decide which one’s more reliable.

-Datally is currently targetted at emerging markets such as India, the Philippines, and Nigeria.
+Datally is currently targeted at emerging markets such as India, the Philippines, and Nigeria.
 You can download it now on the Android Play Store entirely free of cost.
 You can install it on any phone running Android 5.0 or higher.
 Google says it has been testing the Datally app in the Philippines for a couple of months and has till now managed to hit over half a million users.
-On an average, the company added, people have been able to save 30 percent of their mobile data.
+On average, the company added, people have been able to save 30 percent of their mobile data.